palladius/genai-googlecloud-scripts/11-book-retrieval-python/README.md

 ## Next steps

-1. call Gemini API via python
+1. call Gemini API via python so you can do it all with just a source video.
-2. export to a very simple HTML (maybe with CSS?).
-Let's ask Gemini to do so.